 Where Can I Go On A Road Trip In Michigan

 Traveling the Great Lakes state doesn’t just stop at beaches, lighthouses, or forests; the state of Michigan also gives you gorgeous sand dunes, scenic byways, and a hefty amount of roadside wonder.
-Mix it all together, and you have the perfect plan for an excellent road trip.
-We definitely recommend visiting this fantastic state and exploring all that it has to offer.
+Mix it together, and you have the perfect plan for an excellent road trip.
+We recommend visiting this fantastic state and exploring all it offers.

 So, without further ado, here are our top 6 road trips you must have when you’re in beautiful Michigan.
 Let’s jump right in: